What to know about a shooting at Joel Osteen's megachurch in Texas during Sunday services

 What to know about a shooting at Joel Osteen’s megachurch in Texas during Sunday services

-HOUSTON (AP) — A motive for why a woman in a trenchcoat opened fire in celebrity pastor Joel Osteen’s megachurch in Texas remained unclear Monday after the shooting sent worshippers rushing for safety in between busy Sunday services.
+HOUSTON (AP) — A woman’s motive for opening fire in celebrity pastor Joel Osteen’s megachurch was unclear Monday, a day after the shooting sent worshippers rushing for safety in between busy services.

-Police say two off-duty officers working security at Osteen’s church, one of the largest megachurches in the U.S., shot and killed the suspect.
-Two other people were also shot and injured, including a 5-year-old boy who entered the church with the shooter and was taken to a hospital in critical condition.
+Police say two off-duty officers working security at Lakewood Church, one of the largest megachurches in the U.S., shot and killed the suspect.
+Two other people were also shot and wounded, including a 5-year-old boy who entered the church with the shooter and was taken to a hospital in critical condition.

 Osteen said the violence could have been worse if the shooting had happened during the earlier and larger late Sunday morning service.